If we remove fines won’t that mean no one will return their books?

 Will removing fines result in increased membership and retention?

-2018, the Irish Government announced a new public library strategy that aimed to develop the country’s libraries as a modern 21st-century public service.
-This strategy included providing a library service with no barriers to access and use, with no library fines or lending charges from January 2019 with the aim of doubling library membership from 750,000 to 1.5 million within five years.
+Ireland 2019.
+The Irish Government’s new public library strategy included providing a library service with no barriers to access and use, with no library fines or lending charges for every library in Ireland, with the aim of doubling library membership from 750,000 to 1.5 million within five years.
+While the Covid pandemic stymied this goal, membership had increased to over 800,000 by April 2023.

-Tasmania (AUS): 2018, where libraries scrapped overdue fees, more than 8,000 new members signed up in just five months in contrast to the loss of 900 members encountered in the same period the year prior.
+Tasmania (AUS): 2018, when libraries scrapped overdue fees more than 8,000 new members signed up in just five months in contrast to the loss of 900 members encountered in the same period the year prior.

 Do overdue fines impact some sectors of the community more than others?

 YES.
-For Māori, Pacifica, other marginalised communities, lower socio-economic communities, and rural customers, fines are punitive, affecting mostly those who cannot afford to pay and preventing their use of libraries.
+For Māori, Pacific, other marginalised communities, lower socio-economic communities, and rural customers, fines are punitive, affecting mostly those who cannot afford to pay and preventing their use of libraries.

-Customer feedback reveals that they only ever check out children's books as the cost of overdue fines for adults is too high.
-Living in a rural location is not a simple matter to go to the library to return books with the time and cost of gas involved plus having books out with an overdue fine of $5 for each a day.
+Customer feedback included those who only checked out children's books as the cost of overdue fines for adults was too high, and that living in a rural location it is not a simple or inexpensive matter to go to the library to return books with the time and petrol cost involved plus having books out with overdue fines.

 Puke Ariki in New Plymouth (NZ): identified barriers for communities using the public library Community Consultation in March 2022).
 Pacific groups mentioned that fees including overdue fines and the fear/shame of being fined were the main barrier to using the public library.

-Auckland Libraries (NZ): a large number of members who were blocked from borrowing for a debt of over $10 were from the lower socio-economic areas of Tamaki Makaurau, (South and West Auckland) and were more likely to be Māori or Pacific ethnicity.
+Auckland Council Libraries (NZ): a large number of members who were blocked from borrowing for a debt of over $10 were from the lower socio-economic areas (South and West Auckland) and were more likely to be Māori or Pacific ethnicity.

 Are there any other benefits?